 Selecting Tomato Seeds for Saving and Starting the Process

-Many plant seeds can be saved simply by collecting them as they dry.
+Seeds from many plants can be saved simply by collecting them as they dry.
 Tomatoes take a bit more work.
-The tomato seeds are enclosed in a gel like sack that contains growth inhibitors, preventing the seeds from sprouting inside the tomato.
+Tomato seeds are enclosed in a gel-like sack that contains growth inhibitors, which prevent the seeds from sprouting inside the tomato.
 The best way to remove this gel covering is to allow the fruits to rot and ferment.
-In nature this happens when the fruit falls off the plant.
+In nature, this happens when the fruit falls off the plant.
 For seed savers, we're going to speed up the process.

 02 of 08

 If there is not enough liquid from the tomato pulp for the seeds to float in, add up to a cup of water to help separate the seeds from the pulp.
 Then set the bowl or jar of tomato seeds and pulp in a warm, out of the way spot.
 You will need to allow 2 - 4 days for the fermentation to take place.
 As it does so, the mixture is going to begin to smell awful, so store the bowl where you won't pass by it frequently.

 If you have glass canning jars available, they make a good container for... fermenting tomato seeds.
 The extra space at the top of the jar controls some of the odor and the clear sides let you keep tabs on what is happening.
 Covering the top of the jar with cheesecloth or paper towel will keep fruit flies out and also diminish the spread of the unpleasant odor.

 Remember to label each variety!Continue to 3 of 8 below.